INDAPlus21/BlueBird/README.md

 # BlueBird

-Do you want BlueJ as an IDE for an assembly language?
+Do you want [BlueJ](https://www.bluej.org/) as an IDE for an assembly language?
 If not, screw you!
 I do!

-BlueBird is the functional BlueJ assambly language that provides visual clarity with system calls.
+BlueBird is the functional BlueJ assembly language that combines visual clarity with system calls.
 _Now turing complete!_

-If it is valid Java code, it _should_ compile to a BlueBird binary.
-Any BlueBird program is also a valid BlueJ project.
+The language is expressed in java class files and uses static fields as instructions.
+They are then linked to gether with arrows (they extend each other) and are executed in a chain starting from `main`.

+Specifications for the language and binary executables can be found in [`specification.md`](specification.md).

+Factorial example and running instructions for it can be found [below](factorial).

+**Usage (after cloning):**
+Compile: `cargo run --bin bluebird_compiler [path_to_BlueJ_folder]`
+Run: `cargo run --bin bluebird_emulator [binary_name].bb`

-# Language guide
+# Examples

-## Quick start

-1. Create a BlueJ project
-2. Create a class named `main` (this will be the entry point)
-3. Add classes with static fields as instructions
-4. Draw arrows from main to those classes
-5. Compile with `bluebird_compile [FOLDER]` that points to the BlueJ project folder
-6. Run the program with `bluebird_emulator [BINARY]` that points to the `.bb` binary from step 5

-## Example program
+## Add immediate (constant)

 This example program adds 15 to the number requested as input when run.

 ![Example program in BlueJ](https://i.imgur.com/grJxu4I.png)

+Click `Inspect` on the main method in BlueJ shows the call tree for that execution chain.

 ```java
 // main.java